Topology of Almost Complex Structures on Six-Manifolds: Twistor spaces of four- and six-manifolds

-In this section we describe the integral cohomology of the twistor space of (Riemannian) almost complex six--manifolds, along with the integral cohomology of the twistor space of arbitrary oriented (Riemannian) four--manifolds.
+In this section we describe the integral cohomology of the twistor space of (Riemannian) almost complex six-manifolds, along with the integral cohomology of the twistor space of arbitrary oriented (Riemannian) four-manifolds.
 Finally we compute the Chern classes of the Atiyah--Hitchin--Singer almost complex structure on the latter.